A fearsome apparition

 Time in the graveyard

-After their initiation, girls live together in a simba (house) where they are taught different things, such as respecting elders and taking good care of their bodies.
+After their initiation, girls live together in a simba (house) where they are taught various things, such as respecting elders and taking good care of their bodies.

 Lamitoni readily reveals such detail.
 But as to what happens during an initiation, that remains a carefully guarded secret.